-These will be considered companion cases, with the same issues and attorneys in each case.
-The main issue in both cases is whether property owners who establish a new homestead in 2007 and find out in 2008 that the 2007 assessed value of their previous homestead was less than what they would like, may retroactively appeal the 2007 assessment on their previous homestead (which assessment they did not appeal in 2007), seeking to raise the assessed valuation so that the "carryover" amount of homestead exemption, which is provided for in the "Portability Amendment" - Art.
-VII, Section homestead would be smaller.
-The Plaintiffs are challenging Sections 193.155(8)(h) and 194.011(6), Florida Statutes, and Rule 12DER08-26, Florida Administrative Code.
+These cases will be considered companion cases, with the same issues and attorneys in each case.
+The main issue in both cases is whether property owners who have established a new homestead and taken advantage of portability may retroactively appeal the 2007 assessment on their previous homestead (which assessment they did not appeal in 2007), seeking to raise the just assessed valuation so that the "carryover" amount of homestead exemption to be applied to their new homestead property would be greater and the resulting amount of ad valorem taxes due from them on their new homestead would be smaller.
+The Plaintiffs are challenging Sections 193.155(8)(h) and 194.011(6), F.S., and Rule 12DER08-26, Florida Administrative Code.
+Final Judgment was issued in favor of the Property Appraiser on October 11, 2010.
+On November 3, 2010 the property owners appealed to the 1st DCA.
+Briefs have not yet been filed.